openssl/openssl/doc/designs/quic-design/quic-overview.md

 Congestion Controller
 ---------------------

-This is a pluggable API that provides calls to collect data relevant for congestion control decisions and to query for decision on whether more data is allowed to be sent or not.
+This is a pluggable API that provides calls to record data relevant for congestion control decisions and to query for decision on whether more data is allowed to be sent or not.